Glasgow weather: Met Office issues yellow weather warning for snow - what to expect

 What to expect during the Met Office weather warning in Glasgow

-The Met Office has issued parts of Glasgow a yellow weather warning, which is the most mild of the three weather warnings issued.The weather organisation warn that those affected by the warning could expect the following:
+The Met Office has issued the whole of Glasgow a yellow weather warning, which is the most mild of the three weather warnings issued.The weather organisation warn that those affected by the warning could expect the following:

 - Some roads and railways likely to be affected with longer journey times by road, bus and train services